chfrank-cgn/chfrank-cgn.github.io/rke2-azure.md

 # Azure Cloud Provider

-Since 2.7.X, [Rancher](https://rancher.com/) RKE2 has become the default Kubernetes version for provisioning all major hyper scalers and virtualization platforms.
+Since [Rancher](https://rancher.com/) v2.7.X, RKE2 has become the default Kubernetes version for provisioning on all major hyper scalers and virtualization platforms.

 Let's look at enabling a cloud provider using Terraform.